neubig/nlp-from-scratch-assignment-fall2024/README.md

 ## Generating results

 Finally, you will run your systems on our test set (questions only) and submit your results to us.
-This test set will be released on **Monday, March 11th**.
+This test set will be released the day before the assignment is due (**Monday, October 21st**).

 ### Unseen test set